Azure/AzureAPIM-Wordpress-plugin/README.md

+## How to install the plugin?

+To install the Azure API Management Developer Portal WordPress plugin, you need to follow these steps:

+- install the twentytwentyfour theme, you can find it [here](https://wordpress.org/themes/twentytwentyfour/)
+- install the plugin

+You can find the ZIP files for installation in the /dist folder

 ## How to build the plugin?

 To build a new version of the Azure API Management Developer Portal WordPress plugin, you need to run the following commands: